 Colorful Chinese envelopes 红包 / 紅包

-In the past when we ran out of red paper, we printed and decorated our Chinese Christian packets with rainbow colors, gold glitter, and gold pens!
+In the past when we ran out of red paper, we printed and decorated our Chinese red envelopes with rainbow colors, gold glitter, and gold pens!

 We are not superstitious about color, and my daughter loves rainbows!
 And to conserve paper, we also have written messages on leaves.